Table of Contents

 For example, a banner "A" would be made of uppercase A's as shown above.

-- Print at least two letters of your first name and the first two letters of your last name.
+- Print at least two letters of your first name and two letters of your last name, all in uppercase letters.

 - Overall, print at least 7 banner-sized letters and no more than 18.